 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term stay patients who required additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+This metric measures the percent of long-term patients that required increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and continence.

 Ability to Keep Residents Mobile

 In Gregory Wing of St Andrews Village, 19.04% Percentage of Residents

 This tells you the percentage of residents who were able to retain mobility over time.
 Preserving mobility is often a good sign for residents' well-being.